Level 3 - Skips Experience

 End 1 - Jack roll |

-In the photo below, as the lead`s bowls of the first end were all bowled "Upwind" and schattered around the head; the skip went to the mat and decided to bowl a "Downwind" to raise his frontal bowl to shot.
+In the photo below, as the lead`s bowls of the first end were all bowled "Upwind" and be scatter around the head; the skip went to the mat and decided to bowl a "Downwind" to raise his frontal bowl to a position of shot.
 (Photo #1).
-In talking about luck and the wind, we see from Photo #2 that the bowl actually bounced of the intended bowl and hit the 2nd bowl creating two shots (Photo #3)
+In talking about luck and the wind, we see from Photo #2 that the bowl actually bounced of the intended bowl and hit the 2nd bowl creating two shots (Photo #3).
+Often you will see in Lawn Bowls a player give an apologetic comment after such lucky wicks.

 Why is this a good choice of bowl ?.
 First, the effect of a wind applies most to the bowl during it final stage of delivery.
 As the bowl slows and begins it bias so also the effect of the wind applies.
-This is a good shot because it need a heavy weight delivery which then removes a large part of the wind effect on the bowl.
-Without that extra weight the "Raise bowl" would not happen.
+This is a good shot because it need a heavy weight delivery which then removes a large part of the wind's effect on the bowl.
+Without that extra weight the "Raise bowl" would never have happen.

 The black bowl in photo #3 is the opponent skip`s first bowl after the previous skip had raised his bowls.
 Noticing the label location on the black bowl we see that the delivery was up wind and a draw around the front bowl to the jack, but the bowl finished not only short but also quite far "downwind" because of the strong wind.